Top UN court orders Israel to halt military offensive in Rafah, though Israel is unlikely to comply

 “This legally binding and very specific ruling leaves Israel with very little wiggle room,” said Reed Brody, a veteran human rights lawyer and prosecutor.

-Benny Gantz, a popular centrist member of the war cabinet, appeared to indicate that Israel would not change its course regarding Rafah.
+Benny Gantz, a popular centrist member of Netanyahu's war cabinet, appeared to indicate that Israel would not change its course regarding Rafah.

 “The State of Israel is committed to continue fighting to return its hostages and promise the security of its citizens — wherever and whenever necessary — including in Rafah,” he said.